MatAtBread/nodent/README.md

 NoDent is a small module for Nodejs that implements the JavaScript ES7 keywoards `async` and `await`.
 These make writing, reading and understanding asynchronous and callback methods more implicit and embedded in the language.

 It works by (optionally) transforming JavaScript when it is loaded into Node.

-The excellent parser and code generator are courtesy of Uglify2 http://lisperator.net/uglifyjs/
+This README assumes you're using Nodent v2.x.x - see the Changelog if your upgrading from an earlier version.

 Online demo
 ===========

-You can now see what Nodent does to your ES7 code with an online demo at [here](http://nodent.mailed.me.uk).
+You can now see what Nodent does to your JS code with an online demo at [here](http://nodent.mailed.me.uk).
 Within the examples in this README, click on [_TRY-IT_](http://nodent.mailed.me.uk) to see the code live.

 Basic Use and Syntax
 ====================